 In Adventure Time, the Ice King is a non-voluntary example of this trope.
 He was driven insane centuries ago and his current identity as the Ice King is a whole other person compared to his original identity, Simon Petrikov.
 He doesn't seem to remember much about his old life, but he is ashamed of it for seemingly no reason besides that he wore glasses back then.

-In one episode of My Little Pony: Friendship Is Magic, Fluttershy learns to be assertive to the point that she becomes a jerk.
+In the My Little Pony: Friendship is Magic episode "Putting Your Hoof Down", Fluttershy learns to be assertive to the point that she becomes a jerk.
 When Rarity and Pinkie Pie confront her about it, she yells that she's a New Fluttershy and that Old Fluttershy is never coming back.